kartikprajapat/DevOps/Kubernetes-Setup-Using-Kops/Kops.md

 # If we want to change the machine type of the nodes or master then
 kops edit ig nodes --name=www.decurtiscorp.com --state=${KOPS_STATE_STORE}
+   Edit the types of nodes or something else (whatever you want) and save the file After saving file fire rolling-update command,changes will be saved.